 Your tea is now ready to drink!
 Keep the infuser nearby for additional steeps.
 Once you’ve finished the cup, you can do a second steep.

-STEP 6: Steep tea again in hot water for 1 minute.
+STEP 7: Steep tea again in hot water for 1 minute and 15 seconds.

 This is the second infusion and the steep time is longer than the first — add 30 seconds more to the first steep time.

 Notice the taste difference between the first and second cup.